 - We recommend you get a flu shot every year

 - TB testing is acceptable in pregnancy

-- Tetanus (Tdap) and Whooping Cough is important to have up to date and it is recommended to receive during the third trimester of pregnancy.
+- ▶ Tetanus and Whooping Cough (Tdap) are important to have up-to-date.
+It is recommended that you receive this vaccine during the third trimester of your pregnancy.